eLearning

 If a new tool is being rolled out and the old tools are going away, employees must know how to use the new tool on day one.
 That means all training must be done before launch if employees must have uninterrupted access to an application.

 This only applies if training cannot be done in a short amount of time.
 Think of medical professionals who take care of patients.
-They have a busy schedule that’s filled with patient care which means they can’t always take time for training on short notice.
+They have a busy schedule filled with patient care, so they can’t always take time for training on short notice.

 We’ve done technical training in the medical community where care cannot be delayed.
-That means it’s often not reasonable to give them a week’s notice that they must take training and be ready to use a new application on day one.
+That means it’s often unreasonable to give them a week’s notice that they must take training and be ready to use a new application on day one.

-Even though there are sometimes good reasons for doing training in advance, there are a lot more reasons why training should be done closer.
-They’re pretty compelling which means unless there’s no potential alternative, training should wait until the time of need when employees can apply it and cement those skills.
+Even though there are sometimes good reasons for doing training in advance, there are many more reasons why training should be done closer.
+They’re pretty compelling, which means unless there’s no potential alternative, training should wait until the time of need when employees can apply and cement those skills.

 Whether employees are getting virtual instructor-led training, live training, or any other type, these reasons for offering training as close to the time of need as possible always apply.
 Here we go.